neutron-org/neutron-docs/docs/relaying/icq-relayer.md

 ### Relayer application settings

 - `RELAYER_REGISTRY_ADDRESSES` — a list of comma-separated smart-contract addresses (registered query owners) for which the Relayer processes interchain queries.
 If empty, literally all registered queries are processed which is usable if you are up to deploy a public Relayer;
+- `RELAYER_REGISTRY_QUERY_IDS` — a list of comma-separated query IDs which complements to `RELAYER_REGISTRY_ADDRESSES` to further filter out interchain queries being processed.
+If empty, no queries will be filtered out.
 - `RELAYER_ALLOW_TX_QUERIES` — if true, Relayer will process tx queries (if `false`, Relayer will ignore them).
 A true value here is mostly usable for a private Relayer because TX queries submission is quite expensive;
 - `RELAYER_ALLOW_KV_CALLBACKS` — if `true`, will pass proofs as sudo callbacks to contracts.
 A true value here is mostly usable for a private Relayer because KV query callbacks execution is quite expensive.
 If false, results will simply be submitted to Neutron and become available for smart contracts retrieval;
 - `RELAYER_MIN_KV_UPDATE_PERIOD` — minimal period of queries execution and submission.
 This value is usable for a public Relayer as a rate limiter because it roughly overrides the queries `update_period` and force queries execution not more often than `N` blocks;